macula-projects/vue-macula-auto-routing/README.md

 })
 ```

 You also need to add a webpack plugin vue-macula-auto-routing provides.
-The plugin options are the same as [vue-route-generator options](https://github.com/ktsn/vue-route-generator#references)
+The plugin options are the same as [vue-macula-auto-routing options](https://github.com/macula-projects/vue-macula-auto-routing#references)

 ```js
 // webpack.config.js